mbig/openshiftv2/README_OpenShiftV2.md

 same OpenShift DNS service that will be managing DNS records for the hosted applications? (y/n/q) y

-What domain do you want to use for the OpenShift hosts? openshift.hq.nesdis.noaa.doc
+What domain do you want to use for the OpenShift hosts? gmbc.com

 You have indicated that you want the installer to deploy DNS.
 Please configure a host to use as the nameserver.

-Hostname (the FQDN that other OpenShift hosts will use to connect to the host that you are describing): osmaster.openshift.hq.nesdis.noaa.doc
+Hostname (the FQDN that other OpenShift hosts will use to connect to the host that you are describing): osmaster.gmbc.com

-Hostname / IP address for SSH access to osmaster.openshift.hq.nesdis.noaa.doc from the host where you are running oo-install.
+Hostname / IP address for SSH access to osmaster.gmbc.com from the host where you are running oo-install.
 You can say 'localhost' if you are running oo-install from the system that you are describing:
-|osmaster.openshift.hq.nesdis.noaa.doc| localhost
+|osmaster.gmbc.com| localhost
 Using current user (root) for local installation.

 Detected IP address 10.40.57.81 at interface eth0 for this host.